PolideaInternal/BeamSnowflakeExamples/README.md

 * --username= required for username/password and Private Key authentication.
 * --password= required for username/password authentication only
 * --stagingBucketName= external bucket path ending with `/`.
 I.e. `gs://bucket/`.
 Sub-directories are allowed.
+* --rawPrivateKey= raw private key.
+Required for Private Key authentication only.
+* --privateKeyPassphrase= private Key's passphrase.
+Required for Private Key authentication only.
 * --storageIntegrationName= storage integration name
 * --warehouse= warehouse to use.
 Optional.
 * --database= database name to connect to.
 Optional.